IaMacharia/jumia-product-performance-dashboard/README.md

 ## Recommendations

 1.*Prioritize products with high ratings and strong customer engagement.*2.
 Review products receiving poor ratings despite large discounts.
-3.*Use discounts strategically rather*than relying solely on price reductions.
+3.*Use discounts strategically rather than relying solely on price reductions.
 4. Focus marketing efforts on products with strong customer feedback.
-5. Continuously monitor cust*mer reviews to identify improvement opportunities.
+5. Continuously monitor customer reviews to identify improvement opportunities.

 ---

 ## Limitations

-- Analysis is limited to the av*ilable dataset.
+- Analysis is limited to the available dataset.
 - Customer demogra*hics were not included.
-- Product *ategories were not analyzed separa*ely.
+- Product *ategories were not analyzed separately.
-- Findings may change as prod*ct prices and reviews are updated.*
+- Findings may change as product prices and reviews are updated.*
 ---

 ## File Structure